OxHainan/cloak-docs/docs/source/deploy-cloak-smart-contract/deploy.rst

    echo 302e0201010420 <PRIVATE KEY> a00706052b8104000a | xxd -r -p | openssl ec -inform d -pubout

-Deploy public contract
+Deploy Public Contract
 ************************
-public_contract.sol need to be deployed to a public Blockchain for saving states(encrypted if owner if private), cloak-tee will pull old states from public contract and update states into private contract before running the Cloak contract, after transaction completed, the new states from private contract will be synchronized to public contract, then users can check the transaction result.
+The public_contract.sol needs to be deployed to a public blockchain for saving states(encrypted if private), cloak-tee will pull old states from public contract and update states into private contract before running the Cloak contract.
+After transaction completed, the new states from private contract will be synchronized to public contract, then users can check the transaction result.

-It is same as any normal Blockchain contract to deploy public_contract.sol, you can use Web3 or other methods.
+It is same as any normal blockchain contract to deploy public_contract.sol, you can use Web3 or other methods.

-Deploy private contract
+Deploy Private Contract
 ************************
-private_contract.sol need to be deployed to Cloak Network for computing cloak contract, private contract is almost same as raw cloak contract except private contract is a standard solidity contract and have two extended functions(get_states and set_states).
+The private_contract.sol needs to be deployed to Cloak Network for computing Cloak contract.
+The private contract is almost the same as raw cloak contract, which is a standard Solidity contract and has two extended functions(``get_states()`` and ``set_states()``).

-Usage: `Deploy private contract <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/deploy-cloak-smart-contract/deploy.html#deploy-a-solidity-contract>`__.
+Usage: `Deploy Private Contract <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/deploy-cloak-smart-contract/deploy.html#deploy-a-solidity-contract>`__.

-Bind privacy policy
+Bind Privacy Policy
 ************************
-Because private_contract.sol is a standard solidity contract, which means it don't include any **owner** information, but states need to be encrypted for synchronizing to public Blockchain, so policy.json play a role to specify the owner and others information for states.
+Because private_contract.sol is a standard Solidity contract, which means it don't include any **owner** information, but states need to be encrypted for synchronizing to public Blockchain, so policy.json play a role to specify the owner and others information for states.